vladislav-horbatiuk/jabber-client/docs/source/index.rst

 your website, where users authenticate once in your website and then stay logged into their XMPP session upon page reload.

-For more info on this, read: `Prebinding and Single Session Support`_.
+For more info on this, read: `Pre-binding and Single Session Support`_.

 You might also want to have more fine-grained control of what gets included in the minified Javascript file.
 Read `Configuration`_ and `Minification`_ for more info on how to do